 BHASVIC Department: Sociology and Health and Social Care

 What will I study?

-You will study human lifespan development and meeting individual needs and support needs; also physiological disorders and their care.
-You will learn the theoretical basis for providing good quality care, examining how practitioners use legislation, policies, and communication to implement professional practice.
-Coursework is based around applying knowledge learnt to a Health and Social Care setting so is very vocational.
-The College can help to place students in work experience placements.
+You will study human lifespan development and meeting individual care and support needs in the first year; and in the second year will focus on the skills needed to work in health and social care, as well as the different sociological perspectives of health and social care.
+This means you will learn the theoretical basis for providing good quality care, examining how practitioners use legislation, policies, and communication to implement professional practice.
+Coursework is based around applying knowledge learnt to a Health and Social Care setting, adding a vocational element to the course.
+The College also supports students in finding work experience placements.
 Some second year students may have the option of a hospital placement at Brighton and Sussex University Hospital.